 Garden Market shopping center – Exterior building and site renovations

 Federal Realty is the owner of the Garden Market shopping center and is requesting approval of exterior building and site renovations.
-The Plan Commission will consider this request on April 7, 2022, and it was subsequently approved by the Village Board in May.
+The Plan Commission considered this request on April 7, 2022, and it was subsequently approved by the Village Board in May.
 Construction is expected to start later in 2022.

 17 W. Ogden – New townhome building

 Tower Real Estate Development is proposing to rezone the site at 17 W. Ogden in order to construct a five unit townhome building.
-The Plan Commission will consider the zoning requests related to this project on April 7, 2022, and recommended approval.
+The Plan Commission consider the zoning requests related to this project on April 7, 2022, and recommended approval.
 The Village Board approved the request in May.
 The developer is finalizing the architectural and engineering plans.
 Construction will likely begin in September or October of 2022.

 Foxford Station is a project by Foxford Station LLC, of Hinsdale.
 The project is a mixed use building at the southeast corner of Wolf Road and Burlington Avenue.
 The original site included the former Tischler’s grocery store, Breen’s Cleaners, and a parking lot to the east.
 The building is four stories with approximately 3,600 sq.ft. of commercial space and indoor parking on the first floor.
 The original plan included three upper floors with a total of 52 apartments above however the plan was later revised to include 28 luxury condominiums.
 More information can be found at Foxford Station's website.